edges-collab/.github/CONTRIBUTING.md

 * A `README.md`: this should briefly describe the purpose of the repo, its main features, how to install it, and how to use it in the most basic way.
 If possible, it should contain badges at the top which quickly show the status of the code (tests passing, coverage, docs etc.).
+* An `AUTHORS.md`: this should contain the primary authors, and a list of every contributor to the code.

 Managing repos/projects:
 * We treat individual repositories as self-contained parts of the overall project that are loosely coupled